The Macallan distillery: Publicity and marketing

 an official single malt.
 In 2003, the Macallan started laboratory tests to determine if some antique whiskies purchased for their collection were forgeries, perhaps generated by a dealer with mafia ties.
 In 2004, it was revealed that laboratory testing had determined at least 11 bottles in its antique whisky collection were fakes.
 Although the Macallan had tested the paper of the labels and were satisfied the whiskies were genuine, additional tests on the contents of some bottles revealed whisky believed to be only 10 years old.
 David Cox, director of fine and rare whiskies for the Macallan, said, "As a result of these tests from now on, no antique bottles from the antique collection held at the distillery will be made available for sale."

+In media

+Macallan whiskies are frequently featured in television and film, including the American TV series Suits, where the main character favours the 18-year old expression, the James Bond Franchise where multiple expressions feature in Skyfall and Spectre, and the Apple TV series, Your Friends and Neighbours.

 Archaeology

 In advance of the creation of the new distillery and visitor experience, archaeological excavations were undertaken by AOC Archaeology in 2014.
 The archaeologists found that people had been working in the area in the Middle Bronze Age (radiocarbon dates of 1681–1503 cal BC); had built a small settlement in the Late Bronze Age (radiocarbon dates of between 1050 and 800 BC); then a single ring-ditch roundhouse in the Middle Iron Age (radiocarbon dates of 171 BC - AD 51); another small settlement between the ninth to twelfth centuries AD with two post-ring roundhouses; and a 19th century quarry.
 There was also some evidence (two stone tools) of people being in the area during the Mesolithic period.
 All of which indicates that people have been living and working on the site of the distillery for thousands of years.